 Methanol defragmentor is the latest AIP being considered - German, France and Spain may be ahead in this.

-Indian DRDO Fuel Cell - A March 2014 report indicated DCNS might install a DRDO developed AIP based on hydrogen fuel cell technology on one [or more] of the six Scorpenes beinge built at Mazagaon Dock under Indian Navy Project 75.
+Indian DRDO Fuel Cell - A March 2014 report indicated Naval Group (was DCNS) might install a DRDO developed AIP based on hydrogen fuel cell technology on one [or more] of the six Scorpenes beinge built at Mazagaon Dock under Indian Navy Project 75.
 This was in preference to an older version of French MESMA being offered for the Project 75 Scorpenes.
 The DRDO fuel cell might be also be built into the second line of Indian future conventional submarines under a different project, known as P75I.

 Now Saab and FMV's Stirling AIP system.